-Management believes that our cash on hand, cash generated from operating activities and availability of credit under the bank loan facilities will be sufficient to meet working capital requirements for the remainder of 2015.
+Management believes that our cash on hand, internally generated funds, and the new bank loan facilities will be sufficient to meet working capital requirements and our debt service requirements for the next twelve months.

 Critical Accounting Policies

 Our financial statements are based on the selection and application of significant accounting policies, which require management to make significant estimates and assumptions.
 We believe that the following are some of the more critical judgment areas in the application of our accounting policies that currently affect our financial condition and results of operations.